 College of Communication > About > Centers & Initiatives > Center for Communication Engagement > The Voice Project > The OpEd Project > Program Details & Application for The OpEd Project

-Public Voices Fellows will convene quarterly for a total of three seminars throughout the year: an initial 1.5-day seminar (“Foundations of Thought Leadership”) that begins the fellowship and explores how ideas and individuals become influential through high stakes scenarios and Socratic dialogue; and two mid-year, one-day seminars which are designed to stimulate cross-pollination of ideas, find connections between participants’ areas of focus and current news hooks, and generate concrete results (in the form of published op-eds/blog posts, TV and radio appearances; speaking opportunities, expert citations in the media, and more).
+Public Voices Fellows will convene for a total of five seminars throughout the year: an initial 3-day seminar (“Foundations of Thought Leadership”) that begins the fellowship and explores how ideas and individuals become influential through high stakes scenarios and Socratic dialogue; and two mid-year, one-day seminars which are designed to stimulate cross-pollination of ideas, find connections between participants’ areas of focus and current news hooks, and generate concrete results (in the form of published op-eds/blog posts, TV and radio appearances; speaking opportunities, expert citations in the media, and more).

 In between each seminar, dedicated OpEd Project editors will be assigned to oversee the group, providing individual coaching and feedback by phone and e-mail, and holding regular check-in conference calls designed to encourage and support participants in reaching their thought leadership goals.
 They will edit, support, look for news hooks, provide individual feedback and encouragement, and otherwise help participants succeed.
-DePaul has had four successful cohorts come through the OpEd Project Public Voices Fellowship program so far, with fellows publishing on average two to three op-eds each, in addition to other media appearances.
+DePaul has had seven successful cohorts come through the OpEd Project Public Voices Fellowship program so far, with fellows publishing on average two to three op-eds each, in addition to other media appearances.

-If you have questions, please contact Carolyn Bronstein, professor of communication and founding faculty director at
+If you have questions, please contact Carolyn Bronstein, professor of Communication and founding faculty director at

-email@example.com, or Craig Klugman, professor of health sciences and faculty director of the OpEd Project Public Voices Fellowship Program at
+email@example.com, or Craig Klugman, professor of Health Sciences and faculty director of the OpEd Project Public Voices Fellowship Program at

 Some factors that contribute positively to a successful candidate profile include, but are not limited to: